conjugateprior/jca/README.md

 To compile, type `ant`.

-This will create a folder called `dist` containing bash scripts and the jar files that they refer to.
-If you are on a Unix system, e.g.
-OSX or Linux, then `mv` all these into `~/bin/` (making sure that's on your path) and use them as you would other command line tools.
+Installation instructions are on the [project wiki](https://github.com/conjugateprior/jca/wiki)

 Windows executables are on the way.
 Probably.
 If I can find a Windows machine to test them on.
-Or I guess Windows people could get a proper command line interface from http://unxutils.sourceforge.net/
+Or I guess Windows people could get a proper command line interface from <http://unxutils.sourceforge.net/>